The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

 Your baby’s developing brain

 By six months, your baby will usually be able to roll over from back to front.
-And, if you hold them while they are standing, they can take weight on their legs.
+And, if you hold them while they are standing, they can take weight on their legs1.
 Now they are sitting up unaided, they may turn their head from side to side, which might seem like a disadvantage when you are trying to manoeuvre a spoon into their mouth!

 Your baby might respond to, and imitate, your facial expressions and sounds.
 As their memory and attention span increase, they’ll begin to pick out components of your speech and hear the way words form sentences.
 All of this will help their brain grow and develop in preparation for speech.

-At 6 months, your baby will reach some important milestones
+mother and baby smiling At 6 months, your baby will reach some important milestones

 Their strengthening back muscles